navcoin/NavHub/content/guides/events/_index.md

 {{< text_block
   title="Step 1: Getting things ready" >}}
   <br>
-  1. Sign in to our GitHub account, if you don't have one, <a href="https://github.com/join" target=e>sign up here</a>.
+  1. Sign in to our GitHub account, if you don't have one, <a href="https://github.com/join" target= e class="a-guide">sign up here</a>.
   <br><br>
-  2. Then <a href="https://github.com/NAVCoin/NavHub/new/master/content/events" target=e>go to the NavHub repo</a>
+  2. Then <a href="https://github.com/NAVCoin/NavHub/new/master/content/events" target=e class="a-guide">go to the navhub repo</a>
   <br><br>
   3. Type your event name in the first text field.
 (For example : my-awesome-event)
   <br><br>